zzsqwq/zzsqwq.github.io/content/about.md

 Blog is proudly powered by [Hugo](https://gohugo.io/).

-The theme used is [hugo-coder](https://github.com/luizdepra/hugo-coder), fork version is [here](https://github.com/zzsqwq/hugo-coder).
+The theme used is [hugo-coder](https://github.com/luizdepra/hugo-coder), my fork version is [here](https://github.com/zzsqwq/hugo-coder).